JesusSalinas/Cypress-E2E-Tests/README.md

 * [Dependencies](#dependencies)

 ## Resume
 The main aim of this project is to provide a basic suit configuration of automation tests with Cypress.
+You can find the application tests in the following links: [SWAGLABS](https://www.saucedemo.com) | [TODOIST](https://developer.todoist.com/guides/#developing-with-todoist)
 ## Pre-requirements
 * To have installed a node version [managment](https://github.com/nvm-sh/nvm)
 * To have installed the ``v16.11.1`` node version or higher